Mon – Sun: 24/7 Electrical

 Keeping your home’s electrical system safe isn’t a fluke, so prepare for an inspection with WP Electrical!
 Before the inspector arrives, gather appliance manuals, clear access points to electrical components, unplug non-essential appliances, replace burned-out bulbs, and prepare a list of questions.

-Remember, electrical safety goes beyond inspections: avoid water near outlets, use undamaged cords, and learn about GFCI outlets from a reliable source.
-If your inspection reveals repairs, WP Electrical’s certified electricians can ensure your home’s electrical system is up to code and safe.
+Keep in mind that electrical safety extends beyond just inspections.
+Avoid water near outlets, ensure cords are undamaged, and get familiar with GFCI outlets from a trusted source.
+If your inspection finds any needed repairs, WP Electrical’s certified electricians can bring your home’s system up to code and ensure it remains safe.

 Contact W.P.
 Electrical today for any electrical safety questions or to schedule an inspection!